-Mr. Speaker, our rolling five-year infrastructure plan from 2019-20 to 2023-24 totals \$3 billion.
-This plan is helping stimulate economic activity, create jobs and provide access to modern facilities.
+Our rolling five year infrastructure plan from 2019-20 to 2023-24 totals \$3 billion.
+This plan is helping to stimulate economic activity, create jobs, and provide access to modern facilities.

-This year, our plan includes a total investment of \$594.3 million for new and existing schools, health care facilities, post-secondary institutions, roads and bridges, justice facilities, affordable housing and municipal infrastructure.
-This investment will generate close to \$580 million in economic activity and 5,100 person-years of employment.
+This year, our plan includes a total investment of \$594.3 million for new and existing schools, healthcare facilities, post-secondary institutions, roads and bridges, justice facilities, affordable housing and municipal infrastructure.
+This investment will generate close to \$580 million in economic activity and 5,100 person years of employment.